newton-tg/newton-cradle-cli/README.md

 ## Requirements

-You need a A v4 testnet TON wallet.
+You need a A v4 testnet TON wallet with TON tokens.
 You also need a toncenter testnet api key (https://toncenter.com/).

 ## Usage